sf-git/lonely-planet/PROBLEM.md

 To submit your code, either ZIP it up and email it to the address below, or give us a link to your github repo.

 When we receive your project the code will be:
-1. Built and run against the dataset supplied.
-2. Evaluated based on coding style and design choices in all of these areas:
+i.
+Built and run against the dataset supplied. ii.
+Evaluated based on coding style and design choices in all of these areas:
-a.
+ * a.
 Readability.
-b.
+ * b.
 Simplicity.
-c.
+ * c.
 Extensibility.
-d.
+ * d.
 Reliability.
-e.
+ * e.
 Performance.

 Feedback at this stage will be provided to all candidates if requested.